tgstation/tgstation/icons/Cutter.md

 We use bitmask smoothing to make things in the world merge with each other, "smoothing" them together.

 This is done by checking around these objects for things that we want to smooth into, and then encoding that as a set of directions.

-We need icon states for every possible combination of smoothing directions, but it would be impossible to make those manually.
+Now, we need icon states for every possible combination of smoothing directions, but it would be impossible to make those manually.

 So instead we take a base set of directions, typically no connections, north/south, east/west, north/south/east/west, and all connections, and then slice them up and stitch them together.